-This article, written during Turner’s rookie season, can be read from a different perspective now.
+This article, written during Turner’s rookie season, can be read from a different perspective today.
 Then, he was so full of promise that team president Larry Bird predicted he would become the greatest Pacer ever.
-Perhaps that was meant as a motivational ploy, but it was heady praise nonetheless.
+Perhaps that was meant merely as a motivational ploy, but it was heady praise nonetheless.

 With the hindsight of today, Turner is regarded by many as a disappointment.
-Fans and media members are calling for him to be traded, as if he was the reason the Pacers were swept out of the playoffs or because his style of play no longer fits NBA trends.
+Some fans and media members are calling for him to be traded, as if he was a primary reason the Pacers were swept out of the playoffs or because his style of play no longer fits NBA trends.
 It’s hardly that simple, but that’s where we are at the moment.

 It’s instructive to look back on a promising rookie’s season and realize that potential often runs into roadblocks.
-Turner has a long way to go, however.
+Turner has a lot of basketball ahead of him, however.
 He’s still young, has maintained his work ethic and maturity, and no doubt will continue to improve.
 Big men don’t normally reach their peak until their late twenties.
 The praise given here for his post-up game, however, has proved to be premature.
 He needs to keep working on that to fulfill his potential.

 Donnie Walsh has seen more than a few prospects work out before the NBA draft in his decades as a general manager, president and consultant.
 But this kid walking through the door to the practice court at Bankers Life Fieldhouse last June?
 This kid got his attention.

 “Holy —-,” Walsh muttered.